BA

 Must Try!

-A traditional Bahamian dessert featuring boiled guava dumplings, served with a sweet buttery sauce.
-It's a rich and comforting treat.
+Traditional Bahamian dessert featuring boiled guava dumplings, served with a sweet buttery rum sauce.
+Rich and comforting treat.
+Guava paste rolled in sweet dough, boiled in cloth like British pudding, sliced and served warm.

 Allergens: